 Where can I get a genetic test?

-Most genetic testing relating to health is carried out in hospitals, often in NHS Genetics Clinics or Genomic Centres (LINK TO OUR NEW PAGE ABOUT THIS).
+Most genetic testing relating to health is carried out in hospitals, often in NHS Genetics Clinics or Genomic Centres.
 If you are eligible for NHS care please ask your GP if you think you would benefit from genetic testing.
 They should know the criteria for a referral and will make the arrangements if suitable.
 If you are pregnant and think you or your baby may require a genetic test which is different from the usual screening in pregnancy, then please contact your GP. midwife or local genetics clinic as soon as possible.
 Some genetic tests relating to pregnancy are best carried out as early in pregnancy as possible.

 Private testing is available in some situations.
 Please read our section about this below.